SR80-app/SR80-Manuals/user-manual.md

 ### Deleting an Item from a Finalized Job (Admin Only)

 Sometimes a job gets finalized with an extra item — usually a double-tap during intake produced a duplicate, or someone added the wrong thing and didn't catch it until after check-in.
 The standard **Remove Item** button only works on drafts; once a job is finalized, that button is gone.
-An admin can delete a single bad item from a finalized job without nuking the whole job.
+An admin can delete a single bad item from a finalized job without nuking the whole job — same friction model as **Delete Job**, just scoped to one item.

-**How to use it:**
+**How to get there:**

-1. Open the job from the Job Board (with admin unlocked — the orange "Admin Unlocked" banner should be visible at the top of the screen)
-2. Find the item you want to delete
-3. **Long-press the item card** (~0.5 second hold).
-The most reliable place to long-press is the equipment-detail text in the middle of the card (Equipment Type / Machine Type / Brand / Color / Description rows) — not on a photo, button, or the collapse toggle, those swallow the long-press
-4. A context menu appears with **Delete Item (Admin)** in red with a trash icon
-5. Tap it → the admin PIN prompt appears with a summary of exactly what's about to die.
-Example: *"This will permanently delete 20260602-19-2 (3 photos, 1 service reason).
-This cannot be undone."*
-6. Enter your PIN and tap **Delete Item**

-The item is permanently removed, along with every photo, video, note, service reason, test, oil sample, and tech-history entry attached to it.
+1. Open the sidebar and tap **Admin Settings**
+2. Scroll to the **Shop** section
+3. Tap **Delete Item** (the red one with the trash icon, right under **Delete Job**)

+**The flow — five gates before anything dies:**

+1. **Type the job number** in the first field (e.g. `20260602-19`).
+Case-sensitive — no picker, no search, you type it yourself as the first sanity check.
+2. **Type the item number** in the second field (e.g. `2`).
+Just the number — the same one you'd see after the dash in the item ref (`20260602-19-2`).
+3. Tap **Look Up**.
+A preview card shows the item's full reference, equipment line, status, and creation date.
+This is your "wait, is this the right one?" moment.
+4. If the preview looks right, tap the red **Delete This Item** button.
+5. A confirmation alert appears: **"Are you absolutely fucking sure?"** Two buttons: **Nope** (cancel) or **Hell yes I'm sure** (destructive).
+6. If you pick "Hell yes I'm sure," the admin PIN prompt appears.
+Enter your PIN.

+After the PIN clears, the item is gone.
+A success alert confirms with the item reference, then the form resets so you can either delete another or back out.

+**What gets deleted:**

+- The item row
+- All photos (database rows AND the actual image files in Storage)
+- All videos (the local-storage thumbnails get cleaned up too)
+- All tests, oil samples, repair history, tech assignments, and tech history
+- All notes, issue checks, and service reasons attached to that item
+- Audit log entry stamping which admin pulled the trigger

 The job itself stays put — only the one item is deleted.

+**When this won't work:**

+- No internet — Storage file cleanup can't run offline, so the whole action is blocked.
+The error message will say so.
+- Job number doesn't exist — lookup fails with "No job found."
+- Item number doesn't exist on that job — lookup fails with a count of how many items the job actually has (helpful for catching off-by-one mistakes).
+- Wrong PIN — same lockout behavior as any other admin action (five strikes and the device is locked out for a minute).

-**This is permanent and there is no undo.** The PIN sheet's summary is your last chance to bail — if the count of attached photos / videos / tests looks higher than you expected, that's a sign you may be about to delete an item that's been worked on.
-Tap Cancel and double-check.
+**This is permanent and there is no undo.** If the preview card's status or equipment details don't match what you expected, that's a sign you may be about to delete the wrong item or one that's been worked on.
+Bail out and double-check.

-**When the context menu doesn't appear:**

-- You're not on an admin device and admin elevation isn't active — unlock admin first (sidebar → Admin Settings → Unlock Admin, or the unlock pill in the toolbar).
-The orange "Admin Unlocked" banner has to be at the top of the screen
-- The job is a draft — use the existing inline **Remove Item** button under the item row instead
-- You long-pressed on a tappable element (a photo, the collapse toggle, an action button) — try the equipment-detail text area in the middle of the card
+**Why isn't this on the item card itself anymore?**

+Earlier builds put **Delete Item** on a long-press context menu on the item card.
+That stomped on the long-press path for **rolling an item back a step** on the Repair History header — admins couldn't walk an item back without the delete menu hijacking the gesture.
+Moving the delete behind an admin-menu lookup keeps the long-press gesture lane free for rollback (and any other inline long-press surface on the item card).

 **What if the item has unique photos or notes I want to keep?**